Play-based since 1970, Sequoia’s approach allows children to make sense of the world as they explore, practice, and master skills.

 conflict resolution

-- helping children develop social and emotional skills is the heart of our program, and learning conflict resolution is a core skill we build at SPNS
+- helping children develop social and emotional skills is the heart of our program, practicing empathy, experiencing fairness and resolving conflict are core skill we practice at SPNS

 - our goal is for everyone to receive support and learn to navigate the feelings that lead to conflict